newrelic/deployment-marker-action/README.md

 This is our latest and most flexible API mutation, offering extensive customization capabilities.
 It allows you to comprehensively track any type of change event, which includes, but is not limited to Deployments, along with custom attributes, feature flag rollouts, customizing the marker and activity stream text via `shortDescription`, and various custom change events.
 It is important to note this will create a `ChangeTrackingEvent` event instead of a `Deployment` event and is a paid feature, billed per event rather than by data volume (per GB).

-The `command_type` must be set to `change-tracking` to enable this functionality.
+The `commandType` must be set to `createEvent` to enable this functionality.
 Please refer to the example below for more details and its usage.
 For more details on change tracking event mutation, please refer to our [docs](https://docs.newrelic.com/docs/change-tracking/change-tracking-events/#change-tracking-event-mutation)

-## Inputs
+## changeTrackingCreateDeployment Inputs

 | Key                    | Required | Default        | Description                                                                                                                                                                                                           |
 |------------------------|----------|----------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|